zcoo/fluss/website/docs/engine-flink/delta-joins.md

 - The primary key or the prefix key of the tables must be included as part of the equivalence conditions in the join.
 - The join must be a INNER join.
-- The downstream nodes of the join can accept duplicate changes, such as a sink that provides UPSERT mode without `upsertMaterialize`.
+- The downstream node of the join must support idempotent updates, typically it's an upsert sink and should not have a `SinkUpsertMaterializer` node before it.
+  - Flink planner automatically inserts a `SinkUpsertMaterializer` when the sink’s primary key does not fully cover the upstream update key.
+  - You can learn more details about `SinkUpsertMaterializer` by reading this [blog](https://www.ververica.com/blog/flink-sql-secrets-mastering-the-art-of-changelog-events).
 - All join inputs should be INSERT-ONLY streams.
   - This is why the option `'table.merge-engine' = 'first_row'` is added to the source table DDL.
 - All upstream nodes of the join should be `TableSourceScan` or `Exchange`.

-### Flink 2.2 (upcoming)
+### Flink 2.2

 #### Supported Features